All the Young Dudes: Release and aftermath

 "All the Young Dudes" was released by CBS Records in the UK on 28 July 1972, with the catalogue number CBS 8271.
 It was a commercial success, peaking at No. 3 on the UK Singles Chart, No. 37 on the US Billboard Hot 100 (in November), and No. 31 in Canada (also in November).
 Mott the Hoople titled their fifth album after the song, which was produced by Bowie and recorded at Trident Studios in London during the summer of 1972.
-Throughout autumn 1972, the band joined Bowie and the Spiders from Mars on tour in the US.
+Throughout autumn 1972, the band joined Bowie and the Spiders from Mars on tour in the U.S.

-On 29 November, Bowie boosted their profile by introducing them on stage, including at the Tower near Philadelphia and performed the song with Hunter; this performance was released on the 1998 compilation album All the Way from Stockholm to Philadelphia.
+On 29 November, Bowie boosted their profile by introducing them on stage, including at the Tower Theater outside Philadelphia, and performed the song with Hunter; this performance was released on the 1998 compilation album All the Way from Stockholm to Philadelphia.

 The original Mott the Hoople release had to be changed lyrically in order that it might be played on UK radio and television.
 The line in the second verse: "Wendy's stealing clothes from Marks and Sparks" was a reference to UK retailer Marks & Spencer, also known by that colloquialism.
 As such, air play of the song in its original form would have breached broadcasting regulations relating to advertising in force at the time.
 The line was replaced with: "Wendy's stealing clothes from unlocked cars".

 Bowie took to performing "All the Young Dudes" on his Ziggy Stardust Tour, and a medley version appears on the album Ziggy Stardust – The Motion Picture, the live recording of the last Ziggy show that was finally released officially in 1983.
 Bowie's first released version of the song was in 1974 on David Live.
 Bowie had also offered "Drive-In Saturday" to Mott the Hoople following "All the Young Dudes", but they turned down this offer, at least partially owing to the then-current success of their own "Honaloochie Boogie".
 According to an anecdote by Bowie on the VH1 Storytellers (2009) album (track 7), his annoyance at the rejection prompted Bowie to shave his eyebrows while in Florida.

 In 1992, twenty years after their duet in Philadelphia, Bowie and Hunter again performed the song together with the surviving members of Queen, Mick Ronson, and Def Leppard's Joe Elliott and Phil Collen at the Freddie Mercury Tribute Concert.
 The song was also featured during the Outside Tour as well as the A Reality Tour, and is included on the video and audio releases of the latter.

+Usage in media

 "All the Young Dudes" was featured in the 1995 film Clueless, the 2007 Jason Reitman film Juno and the 2008 film The Wackness.
 It is also used in Ricky Gervais and Stephen Merchant's 2010 film, Cemetery Junction.
+"All the Young Dudes" was included in the video game Guitar Hero: Aerosmith as a cover version recorded by Wavegroup.